dragan-marius/Projects/SatelliteNetworkRouter/README.md

 # Satellite Network Router (Huffman Topology Builder)

 Overview
-This project is a C-based application designed to simulate, build, and optimize a hierarchical satellite network topology.
+This project is a C-based application designed to simulate, build and optimize a hierarchical satellite network topology.
 It utilizes a custom-built Min-Heap and Binary Tree data structures to dynamically link nodes based on their communication frequency, closely following the logic of the Huffman Coding algorithm.

 Nodes with higher reporting frequencies are placed closer to the root (Earth), ensuring faster communication, while lower-frequency nodes are pushed further down the hierarchy.